motokiomura/apex_dqn/README.md

 In my code,
-`multiprocessing` is adopted to implement distribution of a learner and actors, and `multiprocessing.Queue` is used to pass network parameters and trajectories among processes.
+`multiprocessing` is adopted to implement distribution of a learner and actors and `multiprocessing.Queue` is used to pass network parameters and trajectories among processes.

 Environment :